Open-CSP/PageSync/README.md

 #### Development

+* 2.6.5.1 Some minor fixed ( language edits and maintenance script output ).
+Fixed bug where Special page was not shown if SMW was not installed.
 * 2.6.5 Maintenance script rebuild-index now by default is verbose.
 Added function to add pages NS and title search. i18n changes
 * 2.6.3 version bump only due to change in 1.39 branch
 * 2.6.2 Composer reflecting to Open CSP